An Apple a Day Could Actually Keep the Doctor Away

 To be honest, as little as two months ago this article would not even have piqued my interest.
 If I saw it back then I would have just scrolled past it in search of something useful.
 But this month, we're focusing on the topic of diet & nutrition and its effects on chronic conditions like COPD.

 So I did some research.
 It began, as most research begins, with a theory.
-Mine was, “It doesn’t.”
+Mine was, "It doesn't."
 Then I had a conversation with Dr. Google.
 To my surprise, many pages of results came up.
 There were actual studies done showing that apples, for instance, had been extensively studied.
-One study showed that eating at least two apples away can reduce your risk of asthma symptoms by as much as 32%.
-(3)
+One study showed that eating at least two apples a day can reduce your risk of asthma symptoms by as much as 32%.3

 This inspired me to do some further research in this regard, which inspired an article: “Can Your Diet Improve Asthma Control?”